Living with Machines

 User-Centred Testing and Iterative Refinements

-Usability testing was conducted in the latter stages of development through open-ended questionnaires, allowing stakeholders to clarify objectives, user needs, and to validate the notebooks’ design.
-Two rounds of testing, each with 8–10 participants, provided quick feedback on functionality and usability.
-Open-ended questions guided the sessions, highlighting key issues, which were promptly addressed.
+Usability testing, each with 8–10 participants guided the sessions with open-ended questions, provided quick feedback on functionality and usability, highlighting key issues were analysed and addressed.
 Both notebooks allow users to drill down to the original source documents, linking individual data points with contextual references.

 Screenshot of an application featuring frames of workflow process.